rust-lang/unsafe-code-guidelines/reference/src/representation/c_abi.md

 * Are `float` and `double` optional?
 What should we require of these types (IEEE754:2018 compatibility?)?
 See [#9].
 * Is atomics support optional?

+ * Once we start discussing validity, the bit pattern representing the `None` value of `Option<&T>` has to be specified.
+In particular, we want to require that this bitpattern matches that of a C pointer for which `ptr == NULL` returns `true`, to ensure that C pointers passed to Rust via FFI that are null also result in null pointers in Rust, `Option<&T>::None`, etc.

+   If we decide that this null bit-pattern can only be `0x0`, then we'd have to add this requirement to this document in the future.

 [latest_c_std]: http://www.open-std.org/jtc1/sc22/wg14/www/abq/c17_updated_proposed_fdis.pdf